alejandrohdezma/sbt-ci/docs/CONTRIBUTING.md

  3. Implement your contribution
  4. Write tests
  5. Update the documentation
- 6. Submit pull request
+ 6. Submit a pull request

-You will be automatically included in the [AUTHORS.md](AUTHORS.md#contributors) file as contributor in the next release.
+You will be automatically included in the [AUTHORS.md](AUTHORS.md#contributors) file as a contributor in the next release.

 If you encounter any confusion or frustration during the contribution process, please create a GitHub issue and we'll do our best to improve the process.